When can I take a leave from work because of COVID-19?

-To qualify for this leave, one of the following must apply to you:
+To qualify for the leave, one of the following must apply to you:

-- You're getting a COVID-19 vaccine, or recovering from side effects caused by this vaccine.
+- You're getting a COVID-19 vaccine or you're recovering from side effects caused by the vaccine.

-- You've been ordered to self-isolate because you might have COVID-19.
+- You've been ordered to self-isolate you have or might have COVID-19.

 - You've been ordered to self-isolate because you’ve been in contact with someone who has COVID-19.